 Clayton

 I attended Wake Forest University where I achieved a B.A. in Art and Psychology.
 My husband, Jimmy, and I , have three daughters who have all been homeschooled K-12.
-As of May 2015, two will graduate from college and the youngest will graduate from high school.

 As a testing consultant with Lighthouse, I enjoy working with children and making them feel comfortable to help them do their best work.
 I want to help the parents, too, by giving any advice or help in any area they need.
-In my opinion, the WJ-IV is the most personal and thorough achievement tests I enjoy administering it.
+In my opinion, the WJ-IV is the most personal and thorough achievement test and I enjoy administering it.

 Lisa Durham: B.S.
 Special Education, Certified Barton Tutor

-between Garner and Willow Spring
+between Garner and Willow Spring near Costco on Hwy 401

 Clayton